Skip to main content

 • a long-cycle programme or a first- and second-cycle programme in the field corresponding to the subject or classes to be taught, and

-However, the legislation provides for a number of exceptions to the general rule, which apply to, for example, teachers of theoretical vocational subjects, practical vocational training teachers, teachers of foreign languages, the regional language and religion.
+However, the legislation provides for a number of exceptions to the general rule, which apply to, for example, teachers of theoretical vocational subjects, practical vocational training teachers, sports subject or class teachers, teachers of foreign languages, the regional language and religion.

 Public nursery schools, schools and other institutions in the school education system which are administered by local government units or central government administration bodies employ teachers on the basis of an employment contract or appointment, in accordance with the Teachers’ Charter.
-Appointment offers better conditions of service and is available under specific conditions set in the legislation.
+Appointment offers greater job security and is available under specific conditions set in the legislation.
 Nursery schools, schools and educational institutions administered by other entities hire teachers on the basis of an employment contract, in accordance with the generally applicable provisions of the Labour Code.
 Regardless of the basis for employment, all teachers are entitled to protection provided to public officials.

 The basic salary depends on the professional promotion grade of a teacher, his/her qualifications and the teaching load.
-Minimum basic salary rates are set in the legislation.
-Teachers receive additional pay for extra class hours and overtime hours worked.
+The minimum basic salary rates are set in the legislation.

-Teachers may retire at the state pension age, choose earlier teacher retirement or receive a so-called teacher compensation allowance until they retire.
+Teachers may retire at the state pension age, choose earlier teacher retirement or receive a bridging benefit (a so-called teacher compensation allowance) until they retire.

 Academic teachers

-National legislation does not set out any initial education paths for academic teachers, nor does it require them to complete professional / teacher training.
+National legislation does not set out any initial education pathways for academic teachers, nor does it require them to complete professional teacher training.

-Qualification requirements are set in the legislation for individual posts and include degrees and titles and formal-and-legal requirements.
+Qualification requirements are defined in the legislation for individual positions (from assistant to professor) and include degrees and titles and formal-and-legal requirements.

 Academic teachers work in a task-based system, where the working time is determined by tasks assigned to a teacher, but the legislation specifies the maximum annual teaching load.
 It ranges from 240 to 540 hours (1 class hour lasting 45 minutes), depending on the group of positions (research-and-teaching or teaching) and the specific position.

-If they meet qualification requirements, teachers may be promoted to higher positions (ranging from assistant or another position as identified in the statutes of an institution to professor) or take management positions.
+If they meet qualification requirements, teachers may be promoted to higher positions or take management positions within an institution.

-Acts of Parliament and regulations concerning teachers in the school education system
+Legislation concerning teachers in the school education system (including adult education)